The Business Case did not stack up

 This helped to identify which processes could be changed to offer the greatest benefit and also to prioritise future changes.

 Further development work was completed to deliver the process changes and benefits.
 This did incur additional project costs but delivered a better solution.

 Increase in the usage and adoption of the solution

 Benefits were delivered in areas of improved efficiency, decrease in data errors, elimination of several manual forms and increase in customer self-service offerings

-The business plan sat there, on the shelf and was very lonely.
+The Strategic Plan sat there, on the shelf and was very lonely.
 Few people outside the strategy and governance group actually read it or were aware of its implications.

 The new CEO started a few months ago and was curious as to why.
-After all a business plan has two primary purposes.
+After all a Plan has two primary purposes.
 First, and foremost, it should be used to help run the company with a more cohesive vision and be a roadmap for the organisation and all activities should have a line of sight back to the business plan.

 Why was this a problem – well the new CEO was brought in for a reason.
 Sales were static, costs were going up and staff retention rates were dropping.
 She was wondering did we have the right business model, are we in the right business etc?

 Firstly to create a shared vision(s).
 Yes we actually had several and did not want to limit the vision too early to see which vision is best, is affordable and can be implemented.

 A change management plan was developed based on the ADKAR methodology and used as a basis for all activities.

 From there we worked with the organisation to establish target smart goals and objectives.
 These were then costed and fed back to senior management.

 This was decision time.
 What did they want, what could they afford, how was this going to be achieved?